William Henry Balgarnie: Life

 In 1894, Balgarnie was awarded a sizarship at Trinity College, Cambridge, from which he duly graduated with a first-class honours degree in classics.
 There he met W. W. Gibberd, a mathematician, through the Cambridge University Hare and Hounds, the cross-country club.

 What must be unique to Balgarnie is that he was followed at Trinity by his elder brother, Edward, who entered Trinity in 1897 at the age of 30.

 From 1898 to 1900 he worked as an Assistant Master at Woodbridge school.
 And from 1900 till 1929 he was an Assistant and House Master at Leys school, and for one year he served as a Deputy Head Master (1929–1930).

 He was associated with three universities: he had MAs from London and Cambridge, and had worked for a year or two as an assistant Professor of Greek at Glasgow University under the young Gilbert Murray.
 His academic output included translations of Sophocles, Euripides and Lysias.
-He edited classical works, including Xenophon Anabasis.
+He edited classical works, including Xenophon's Anabasis.

 At The Leys School in Cambridge he was senior classical master, and, for a short period, deputy head master, over a period of more than fifty years.

 He died at Porthmadog, Wales, after a heart attack.